nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### <a name="Edit"></a>Editing a contact: `edit`
 This feature is processed using `EditContactParser` under `MainParser`.
-In order to edit a contact in the contact list, a user must enter a command in the form `edit [CONTACT INDEX] [DETAILS WITH FLAGS]` where the details with flags are specified in the form `-flag detail` with up to 6 details i.e. `-g github-username -tw twitter_handle`.
+In order to edit a contact in the contact list, a user must enter a command in the form `edit [CONTACT INDEX] [DETAILS WITH FLAGS]`, where the details with flags are specified in the form `-<flag> <detail>` with up to 6 details i.e. `-g github-username -tw twitter_handle`.
 The user input will be parsed by `EditContactParser` methods `getIndexToStore` and `parseContactDetails` to obtain a String array with the details to be edited.
 An `EditContactCommand` with the specified parameters will then be created and executed in `Duke`.
 The sequence diagram below shows how the whole process is carried out.

 ![Edit Sequence Diagram](images/EditContactCommandSequenceDiagram.png)